How to treat early stages of Male Pattern Baldness

 Biotin

-Biotin is a hair growth promoter, so be sure to add it to your daily intake.
+Biotin (Vitamin B7) is a hair growth promoter, so be sure to add it to your daily intake.
 Just be sure to stick to them, and don't miss a dosage.
 Biotin pills are cheap, high dosage, and effective.
 While Saw Palmetto helps prevent the shedding, Biotin helps promote hair growth - so it's a great combination.

 Hair Supplements

-For the hair to thrive, we all need to get certain vitamins and minerals in our daily diet, but this is near impossible through food alone.
-So, a good multi-macro extract supplement can do that for you.
 You'll be consuming key hair ingredients like Folic Acid, MSM, Choline, and Gingko Biloba through one convenient pill.
-Plus, you'll get a good range of HT blocking extracts like saw palmetto, nettle leaf and horsetail, that work at the root cause of hair loss.
+Plus, you'll get a good range of DHT blocking extracts like saw palmetto, nettle leaf and horsetail, that work at the root cause of baldness.

 Buy HR23+